ChristineKitchens/Pewlett_Hackard_Analysis/README.md

     ORDER BY d.dept_name, COUNT(ut.title) DESC;
     ```

-    - A cursory glance at the [resulting table](https://github.com/InRegards2Pluto/Pewlett_Hackard_Analysis/blob/c73ac6ee0ae338977a8a58e1c548cc062a3ec253/Data/retiring_mentor_comparison.csv) reflects high level observations: the number of individuals eligible to act as mentors is dwarfed by the number of retiring individuals.
-While a mentorship program is a great idea for onboarding new employees, criteria and terms surrounding potential mentor positions should be modified, particularly for Staff and Engineer positions.
+    - A cursory glance at the [resulting table](https://github.com/InRegards2Pluto/Pewlett_Hackard_Analysis/blob/c73ac6ee0ae338977a8a58e1c548cc062a3ec253/Data/retiring_mentor_comparison.csv) reflects high level observations: even on a departmental level, the number of individuals eligible to act as mentors is dwarfed by the number of retiring individuals.
+While disparities are considerably smaller for certain titles in certain departments (e.g. Engineers in the Research Department), even the the smallest gaps result in a ratio of 15 mentees to a single mentor.
+Directly mentoring 15 individuals full-time would be challenging, let alone part-time as the current mentor program is outlined.
+    - A mentorship program is a great idea for onboarding new employees.
+However, criteria and terms surrounding potential mentor positions should be modified, particularly for Staff and Engineer positions.
 For example, individuals eligible for mentor positions should be able to opt in for part-time or full-time positions.
 Further, eligibility should be expanded to employees who have demonstrated sufficient knowledge and proficiency in relevant positions.
 Acceptance should be accompanied by a salary increase to account for increased responsibilities.

 ## Resources